 8. Update dates and copyright notices.
 Review and update any copyright dates or any date-specific text or references throughout your website.
 Your homepage especially should not contain any stale or outdated information (e.g., a year-old press release).

-Just like car or home maintenance, website maintenance is crucial and can save you time, money, and unnecessary trouble in the long run.
+Just like car or home maintenance, maintaining a website is crucial and can save you time, money, and unnecessary trouble in the long run.

 Get all these website maintenance steps on your calendar and stick with them.
 Your website will thank you!